stdevPavelmc/mailad/Features.md

 ### GGGRRR!
 The upgrade failed! how I revert the failed upgrade?

-Did you wroted down the backup file name on the second step from the list above right?
+Did you wrote down the backup file name on the second step from the list above right?
 If not scroll up to the terminal log and search for it.

 Once you have identified the file, it's just to run the following command: